grab/engineering-blog/_posts/2019-05-06-preventing-pipeline-calls-from-crashing-redis-clusters.md

 # In Conclusion

 We’ve shown how to build a local Redis Cluster server, explained how Redis Clusters work, and identified its potential risks and solutions.
-Redis Cluster is a great tool to optimize service performance, but there are potential risks when using it.
+Redis Cluster is a great tool to optimise service performance, but there are potential risks when using it.
 Please carefully consider our points about how to best use it.
 If you have any questions, please ask them in the comments section.